Configuring Proportional Multipath for VNF

 This chapter contains the following sections:

-In Network Function Virtualization Infrastructures (NFVi), anycast services networks are advertised from multiple Virtual Network Functions (VNFs).
-The Proportional Multipath for VNF feature enables advertising of all the available next hops to a given destination network.
-This feature enables the switch to consider all paths to a given route as equal cost multipath (ECMP) allowing the traffic to be forwarded using all the available links stretched across multiple ToRs.
+In Network Function Virtualization Infrastructures (NFVi) and containerized environments, anycast services networks are advertised from multiple Virtual Network Functions (VNFs) and Container Network Functions (CNFs).
+The Proportional Multipath for VNF/CNF feature enables advertising all available next hops to a given destination network.
+This feature enables the switch to consider all paths to a given route as equal-cost multipath (ECMP), allowing traffic to be forwarded using all available links stretched across multiple ToRs.
+You can also choose to use only eBGP or only iBGP options to select the ECMP paths.

 Figure 1.
 Sample Topology (North-South Traffic)